Skip to main content

 Default Rules

-When an authenticated user makes a request, the system populates the auth variable with the user's unique id uid and login method loginType.
-When an unauthenticated user makes a request, the auth variable is null.
+When an authenticated user makes a request, the system automatically populates the auth variable with the user's unique identifier uid and login method loginType.
+When an unauthenticated user makes a request, the auth variable value is null.

-Through the auth variable, file access can be controlled based on identity using the following common methods:
+Through the auth variable, you can control data access based on user identity using the following common approaches:

-Any rule that does not consider auth can be regarded as a public rule, as it disregards the user's authentication context.
-These rules are well-suited for scenarios involving the presentation of public data (static resource content).
+Any rule that does not consider auth can be regarded as a public (public) rule because it does not rely on the user's authentication context.
+This type of rule is highly applicable in scenarios involving public data, such as static resource content, public information, etc.

 {